Table of Contents

 Break Down and Background

 Olive oil is a very healthy and nutritious liquid fat obtained from fresh olives.
-Coming from the Olea Europaea, a traditional tree crop of the Mediterranean.
+Olives come from the Olea Europaea tree, a traditional tree crop of the Mediterranean.

-Extra virgin olive oil is produced by cold pressing whole olives.
-It’s a healthy option for cooking, pan frying, or when used as a salad dressing.
+Although olive oil is popular in North America, it's one of the least consumed oils on the planet due to its expensive price.
+Extra-virgin olive oil is produced by cold pressing whole olives.
+It’s a healthy oil for cooking, pan-frying, or when used as a salad dressing.

 Olives are ready to be harvested when the outer layer turns cloudy and green, in late September.
-This is also the time when they’re at their most potent sour and acidity levels.
+This is also the time when they’re at their most potent sour and acidity levels for a nice flavor profile.

 They become brown with a hint of red through November, and finally darkening to a black around early December.
-During the later stages of the harvest season they start to have a higher oil content.
+During the later stages of the harvest season, they start to have higher oil contents which indicate that it’s almost ready for harvesting.

 Extra virgin olive oil is widely recognized as one of the world’s healthiest oil, and for good reason.